 In a broader sense, our mission is also to build the Democratic brand and help our party maintain and improve upon its reputation as a party that cares about families, workers, and members of vulnerable communities (more than they care about millionaires, corporations, and "the donor class.")
 Our party values transparency, integrity, democracy, and civility.
 Sometimes that may not be obvious at the national level, but in our town we hold ourselves to a high standard.
 We can agree to disagree with local members of other parties on various issues and still work together, for example, to take care of our watershed and bring internet access to our rural residents.
 Our community comes first and binds us all together.

-The Democratic Committee meets on the 4th Thursday of each month at the Caroline Town Hall at 7 p.m.
-Please let us know if childcare arrangements would be helpful and we will try to accommodate.
+The Democratic Committee meets on the 2nd Thursday of each month at 7 p.m. via zoom.
 New members are always welcome.
 Annual dues are $5.

 Thank you for thinking about our community and doing what you can to be civically involved!